omise/omise-ios/README.md

 The SDK currently
-supports 2 main categories of requests: **Tokenizing a Credit Card** and **Creating a Payment Source**.
+supports 2 main categories of requests: **Tokenizing a Card** and **Creating a Payment Source**.

-#### Creating a Card Token
+#### Creating a card token

 Normally, merchants must not send credit or debit card data to their own servers.
-To collect a credit card payment from a customer, merchants will need to first *tokenize* the credit card data using Opn Payments API and then use the generated token in place of the card data.
-You can tokenize credit card data by creating and initializing a `Request<Token>` as follows:
+To collect a card payment from a customer, merchants will need to first *tokenize* the card data using the Opn Payments API and then use the generated token in place of the card data.
+You can tokenize card data by creating and initializing a `Request<Token>` as follows:

 ```swift